 - 2. The first priority foreign policy objective of our next Administration will be to bring an honorable end to the war in Vietnam. - 3.
-We shall not stop there we need a policy to prevent more Vietnams. - (1) All of America's peace-keeping institutions and all of America's foreign commitments must be re-appraised. - Over the past twenty-five years, America has provided more than one-hundred-fifty-billion dollars in foreign aid to nations abroad. - (1) Many of these programs were necessary and many served the interests of the United States and the recipient countries at the time they were instituted. - 1.
-But the world has changed and America has changed in the past twenty-five years and it is time that our programs be changed to meet the new conditions. - 2.
-In Korea and Vietnam, the United States furnished most of the money, most of the arms, and most of the men to help the people of those countries to defend themselves against aggression.
+We shall not stop there -- we need a policy to prevent more Vietnams. - (l) All of America's peace-keeping institutions and all of America's foreign commitments must be re-appraised. - 1.
+Over the past twenty-five years, America has provided more than one-hundred-fifty billion dollars in foreign aid to nations abroad. - (1) In Korea and again in Vietnam, the United States furnished most of the money, most of the arms, and most of the men to help the people of those countries defend themselves against aggression. - 2.
+We are a rich nation, a strong nation and a populous nation.
+But there are two-hundred-million people in America and two-billion people in the Free World. - 3.
+The time has come for other nations in the Free World to bear their fair share of the burden of defending freedom and keeping the peace.

-- 3. We are a rich nation, a strong nation and a populous nation, but there are two-hundred-million people, who live in America and two-billion people who live in the Free World. - 4.
-The time has come for other nations in the .Free World to bear their fair share of the burden of defending freedom and keeping the peace. - 5.
-This is not a new isolationism.
+4. This is not a new isolationism.
 It is a new internationalism in which America enlists its allies and friends around the world in those struggles in which their interest is as great as ours.